DUPLICATE MEDICINE DETECTION

 Can I still add a medicine as a separate entry?

 Yes.
-When a duplicate is detected, you can choose "Add as new entry."
-This is useful when the new package has a different expiry date and you want to track it separately.
+When the app detects a duplicate, you can choose "Add as new entry" — useful, for example, when you have bought a pack with a different expiry date and want to track it separately.

 Which devices support duplicate detection?